maxpmaxp/pdfreader/doc/tutorial.rst

 Doing this is just a little bit trickier.
 To get the 6th page you need to walk through the previous five.

-Don't forget, that all PDF viewers start page numbering from 1, however Python lists start their indexes from 0.

 .. doctest::

   >>> from itertools import islice
   >>> page_six = next(islice(doc.pages(), 5, 6))
   >>> page_five = next(islice(doc.pages(), 4, 5))

-Or just:
+Don't forget, that all PDF viewers start page numbering from 1, however Python lists start their indexes from 0.

 .. doctest::